AWBuchanan7/MinecraftMineralogy/README.md

-# Mineralogy
+# minecraft-mineralogy
-## Cyano's Minecraft Mineralogy Mod
+Mineralogy is a mod (originally written by Cyano) that replaces the generic "stone" in Minecraft with real-world rock types.

-This mod replaces the generic "stone" in Minecraft with real-world rock types.
+This is a fork of that mod.

 ## Requirements
 This mod requires that you install Minecraft Forge version 1.7.10-10.13.1.1219 or later (ealier versions of Forge for Minecraft 1.7.10 may work, but no guarentees).